Maxvvellh0use/schedule/README.md

 Below will be described all the components of the application, as well as the data included in the components:

-* CalendarView: from the global state is used allEventsData, the component is responsible for displaying data in the form of a calendar.
+* CalendarView: from the global state is used allEventsData.
+The component is responsible for displaying data in the form of a calendar.
-* ListView: from the global state is used allEventsData, the component is responsible for displaying data in the form of a list.
+* ListView: from the global state is used allEventsData.
+The component is responsible for displaying data in the form of a list.
 * MainPageHeader: from the global state is used app.accessability, app.language.
 The component is responsible for displaying the page header, contains switches for accessibility of the application for the visually impaired and the language.
 Also contains a link to go to the user's account.
-* MainPageLayout: from the global state is used app.accessability, app.language, the component is responsible for displaying main page layout.
+* MainPageLayout: from the global state is used app.accessability, app.language.
+The component is responsible for displaying main page layout.
-* MainTab:  from the global state is used allEventsData,  app.accessability, app.language the component is responsible for displaying table, calendar and event list.
+* MainTab:  from the global state is used allEventsData,  app.accessability, app.language.
+The component is responsible for displaying table, calendar and event list.
 * ResizebleTitle: the component is responsible for displaying the sidebar of the table with variable columns.
-* SideBar: from the global state is used allEventsData, the component  is responsible for displaying Left panel with small calendar and announce of today events.
+* SideBar: from the global state is used allEventsData.
+The component  is responsible for displaying Left panel with small calendar and announce of today events.
-* TableView: from the global state is used app.mode, app.language, app.errorText, app.loading, allEventsData, tableColorStyle the component is responsible for displaying data in the form of a calendar.
+* TableView: from the global state is used app.mode, app.language, app.errorText, app.loading, allEventsData, tableColorStyle.
+The component is responsible for displaying data in the form of a calendar.
 The table is sorted by dates.
 Passed events hide.
 Table also has implemented features: resizable columns, ability of hiding rows and columns, filters, today events highlighting, etc.  Each event has its own link to event description.
 * TaskCreator/
     * AddressContainer: the component is responsible for displaying the map block and input addresses or coordinates.
 Selecting coordinates on the map automatically puts them in the input.
     * BottomContainer: the component is responsible for displaying block under the map.
 Includes additional fields, describing event.